 Outdoor Irrigation Inspections for Your HOA or Business

-Slow the Flow offers a quick and impactful way to evaluate the irrigation practices of your commercial property or HOA and makes simple suggestions for changes that will reduce waste and eliminate runoff.
+Slow the Flow offers a quick and impactful way to evaluate the irrigation practices of your HOA or commercial property and makes simple suggestions for changes that will reduce waste and runoff.
 Slow the Flow’s trained technicians perform a detailed analysis of your existing sprinkler system and will provide a comprehensive report detailing findings and recommendations to improve efficiency.

-The service will provide suggestions that will deliver measurable improvements in water use reduction, saving your business money, and supporting community conservation goals.
+The service will provide suggestions that will deliver measurable improvements in water use reduction, saving your HOA or commercial property money, and supporting community conservation goals.
 This no-cost service is available through partnerships with more than two dozen water utilities across Colorado’s Front Range.

 Check your eligibility to find out if you qualify for a Slow the Flow Outdoor Inspection.
 For any further questions, please call 303.999.3824.

 Read through our HOA/Commercial Property Information Packet to make sure this service is right for you.